webloft/mysql-native/ABOUT_PREPARED_V2.md

 created, the Prepared will no longer hold any reference, or any other ties, to any one particular Connection.

+- `prepare()` will move from `mysql.prepared` to `mysql.connection` since
+it relies on `Connection`.
+This will eliminate `mysql.prepared`'s dependency on `mysql.connection`.

+- Any runtime instance of `Prepare` will be not only be connection-independent, but could (in theory) even be applied to completely different types of transports having nothing to do with `mysql.connection` at all.

 I think that neatly addresses all of the problems above.

 Does all this mean mysql-native is getting too high-level for its charter?